RfidResearchGroup/proxmark3/doc/cliparser.md

 lf search 1
 lf config h H
 ```
+even the external tools which we collected into this repo,  under folder */tools/* folder uses their own argument parsing.

-In order to counter this and unify it,  there was discussion over at the official repository a few years ago (link to issue)  and there it became clear a change is needed.
+In order to counter this and unify it,  there was discussion over at the official repository a few years ago [link to issue](https://github.com/Proxmark/proxmark3/issues/467) and there it became clear a change is needed.
 Among the different solutions suggested @merlokk's idea of using the lib cliparser was agreed upon.
 The lib was adapted and implemented for commands like

 ```
-emv
+[usb] pm3 --> emv
-hf fido
+[usb] pm3 --> hf fido
 ```

 And then it fell into silence since it wasn't well documented how to use the cliparser.
 Looking at source code wasn't very efficient.
 However the need of a better cli parsing was still there.

 Fast forward today, where more commands has used the cliparser but it still wasn't the natural way when adding a new client command to the Proxmark3 client.
 After more discussions among @doegox, @iceman1001 and @mrwalker the concept became more clear on how to use the cliparser lib in the _preferred_ way.

 The aftermath was a design and layout specfied which lead to a simpler implemtentation of the cliparser in the client source code while still unfiy all helptexts with the new colours support and a defined layout.
 As seen below, the simplicity and clearness.

 ![sample of new style helptext](http://www.icedev.se/proxmark3/helptext.png)

+Furthermore @mrwalker offered to take notes and thus this document was created.

+This is the _new_ and _prefered_ way to implement _helptext_ and _cli parsing_ for Proxmark3 client commands and it's external tools.

 ## cliparser setup and use